Law enforcement agencies across the globe and members of the private sector announced today they shut down the Andromeda (Gamarue or Wauchos) botnet.

 Furthermore, investigators say they also seized and sinkholed Andromeda's seven main command-and-control (C&C) servers that were used to manage the botnet, and seized over 1,500 domain names that would have been used to host these servers for small periods of time.

 These were crucial servers, as they managed over 460 smaller Andromeda botnets.
-This scattered structure was also one of the main reasons why authorities weren't able to take down Andromeda in the past, always missing a few of these servers, which were more than enough for Andromeda's author to start anew.
+This scattered structure was also one of the main reasons why authorities weren't able to take down Andromeda in the past, always missing a few of these servers, which were more than enough for Andromeda's operators to start anew.

 Data from the first 48 hours after authorities sinkholed the C&C servers showed Andromeda's huge global scale.
 According to reports, Andromeda infected users in 223 countries, and over two million infected bots tried to connect to the seven C&C servers during that time.